 The first half of the class will explain and demonstrate the technical aspects of knives, and you will experience how to get and maintain a great edge.
 We will look at the various advantages and disadvantages of PSA abrasive sheets, Japanese water stones, oil stones, and stropping compounds.
 We will also explain the different surfaces available for using your knife, and how they act on knives: litho stones, marble, and tempered glass.
 If you have a knife for leather working that has dulled or lost its shape, and you’d like to learn how to tune it up yourself, please bring it to work on.

 The second half of the class will focus on the various methods used to pare leather: edge paring with knives, and all-over paring with a Schärf-Fix or Brockman paring machine.
 There will be plenty of time for guided practice on your own in order to gain confidence with this essential skill.
 For those who learn quickly, paring for onlays and labels will be covered.
-This class is a requirement for Leather 1; the materials fee includes an edge paring knife that you will need in class, as well as in Leather 1.
+This class is a requirement for the other leather bookbinding classes at the Center; the materials fee includes the edge paring knife that you will need in this class, as well as any subsequent ones you may take.

 Paper and Paste